How to Hash in NYC

 Q: Are you not listening to me?

-A: Gus was talking to me.
+A: Gabe was talking to me.
 Sorry.
 What did you say?

 Q: I asked if you just expect everyone to check in every damn week to find out the Hash schedule?

-A: Or you can join the mailing list, we send out a weekly announcement listing the upcoming week’s trails.
+A: Or you can join the email list, we used to send out a weekly announcement listing the upcoming week’s trails.
+We’ll try to get that going again.

 Q: Will you sell my e-mail address?